Hypnotize (System of a Down song)

 "Hypnotize" is a song by American heavy metal band System of a Down.
-It was released in October 2005 as the lead single from their fifth studio album of the same name.
-The video was filmed on September 28, 2005, at the Van Andel Arena in Grand Rapids, Michigan.
-It reached number one on Billboards Hot Modern Rock Tracks chart and is the band's biggest international hit.
+It was released on October 11, 2005, as the lead single from their fifth studio album of the same name.
+The music video for the song was filmed on September 28, 2005, at the Van Andel Arena in Grand Rapids, Michigan.
+It peaked at No. 1 on Billboards Modern Rock Tracks chart.

 Music video

 The music video is mostly footage from the band's September 2005 concert at Van Andel Arena in Grand Rapids, Michigan but includes a CGI scene of a painting forming along with the music.
-It opens & closes with footage of a firefighting helicopter dropping retardant while flying through a city.
+It opens and closes with footage of a firefighting helicopter dropping retardant while flying through a city.